 Key West People

-The staff, store clerks, restaurant waiter, and waitresses are extremely friendly despite being plied with tourists every single day of their life.
+The staff, store clerks, restaurant waiters, and waitresses are extremely friendly despite being plied with tourists every single day of their life.
 The townsfolks and workforce are amazingly nice and it was a pleasure to speak with whomever we crossed paths with.
 Everything was open on Christmas Eve and Christmas Day and most everyone had a smile on their face despite that fact.

 Hot Tin Roof Restaurant

 Hot Tin Roof restaurant (at Ocean Key Resort, Zero Duval St.) rocks.
 Not only is the chef pretty hunky, but his food is also excellent and I had a wonderful meal of ceviche made from local fish and a delicious pork shank.
 Mr. Misadventures tried the other house specialty, paella.
 And while we think Mr. Misadventure's paella is still better, it was a damn fine number two!

 How about you?
 Anyone else have any Key West stories to share?